Larne beat Cliftonville as Linfield and Crues win

-Irish Premiership: Larne beat Cliftonville as Linfield and Crusaders win
+Irish Premiership: Larne beat Cliftonville as Linfield, Crusaders and Portadown win

 Last updated on .From the section Irish